jbcolby0063/til/javascript/question-mark.md

 The question mark, ```?```, can be used as if statement when paired with ```:```.

-You must put a true value on the left and a false value on the right.
+You must put a true value on the left of the colon and a false value on the right.

 The format should be like:
 > Condition ```?``` Value if True ```:``` Value if False